addiraw/Application-Project-Aphrodite-alpha/README.md

 - Title of the Idea :

-- Business Details:
+- Business Details :

-  - Project Abstract:
+  - Project Abstract :
-  - Market Analysis:
+  - Market Analysis :

     - Customer Need Identification.
     - worthy and user friendly and marketable.